assistivecards/assistivecards-sdk/README.md

-# assistivecards-sdk

-C# sdk for assistivecards api

 # AssistiveCards SDK

-This is a documentation for the AssistiveCards SDK, this module will be accessible from anywhere in game.
+This is a documentation for the AssistiveCards SDK, this module will be accessible from anywhere in game, C# sdk for assistivecards api

 ## GetPacks